zeezephyr/urbanism-guide/content/en/austin/current_issues/i35_expansion.md

   - More than doubling the number of lane miles of I-35.
 Thus widening the barrier between East and West Austin.
   - Dumping polluted storm water into a Wildlife Sanctuary in East Austin, continuing a long-standing pattern of moving environmental waste from downtown to East Austin.
   - Worsening air quality, climate change, and increasing summer temperatures, all of which disproportionately burden communities of color.

+{{% alert title="Highways as segregation tools" color="primary" %}}
+Highway construction and expansion is one of many tools used to systematically segregate our cities.
+The [history of housing segregation](/austin/housing/housing_segregation) is as brutal as it is banal.
+These injustices persist to the present day.
+{{% /alert %}}